 Dosage form: tablet, chewable, extended release

 Assess the risk of abuse prior to prescribing, and monitor for signs of abuse and dependence while on therapy.
-Maintain careful prescription records, educate patients about abuse, monitor for signs of abuse and overdose, and periodically re-evaluate the need for QuilliChew ER use [see Boxed Warning, Warnings and Precautions (5.1), and Drug Abuse and Dependence (9)].
+Maintain careful prescription records, educate patients about abuse, monitor for signs of abuse and overdose, and periodically re-evaluate the need for QuilliChew ER use [see Boxed Warning, Warnings and Precautions (5.1), Drug Abuse and Dependence (9)].

-General Dosing Information
+2.2 General Dosing Information

 Pharmacological treatment of ADHD may be needed for extended periods.
-Healthcare providers should periodically re-evaluate the long-term use of QuilliChew ER, and adjust dosage as needed.
+Health care providers should periodically re-evaluate the long-term use of QuilliChew ER, and adjust dosage as needed.

-QuilliChew ER should be administered orally once daily in the morning with or without food [see Clinical Pharmacology (12.3)].
+QuilliChew ER should be orally administered once daily in the morning with or without food [see Clinical Pharmacology (12.3)].

-Switching from other Methylphenidate Products
+2.4 Switching from other Methylphenidate Products

 If switching from other methylphenidate products, discontinue that treatment, and titrate with QuilliChew ER using the above titration schedule.

-Dose Reduction and Discontinuation
+2.5 Dose Reduction and Discontinuation

 If paradoxical aggravation of symptoms or other adverse effects occur, reduce dosage, or, if necessary, discontinue the drug.
 QuilliChew ER should be periodically discontinued to assess the child's condition.
 If improvement is not observed after appropriate dosage adjustment over a one-month period, the drug should be discontinued.

 - Concerta vs Adderall - What's the difference between them?